etijskens/wip/docs/user-guide.md

     When creating a GitHub personal access token for use with wip, make sure that you check the scopes `repo` and `read:org`.

+Wip builds on other tools.
+You can test your environment for their presence with `wip env`.

 ## Create a new skeleton

 Use the command `wip init <project_name>`.
 This will create the project in the folder